How to get a mortgage, by Matt Stevens

 How long does it take?
 18–40 days

 Once your mortgage lender receives your application, their team of underwriters will check your application and the evidence you’ve submitted.
-Assuming there’s no complications and they’re happy with everything they find, they’ll order a valuation survey to confirm the value of the property on the mortgage.
-If this confirms the value of the property, then your formal mortgage offer will be sent out to you.
+Assuming there are no complications and they’re happy with everything they find, they’ll order a valuation survey to confirm the value of the property on the mortgage.
+If this confirms the value of the property, your formal mortgage offer will be sent out to you.
 This is usually sent within 72 hours of the valuation.

 How long does it take?
 2 weeks–3 months, depending on the seller

 Once your solicitor has prepared the necessary contracts, you’ll be asked to sign the Transfer Deed.
-This the legal document in which the seller formally passes ownership of the house over to you.
+This is the legal document in which the seller formally passes ownership of the house over to you.
 If you have a mortgage broker, they’ll take you through the mortgage offer and make sure you understand the terms and conditions before you sign it.
-You’ll agree on a date to exchange contracts and decide a final completion date: this will depend on when your seller can move, and if there’s a chain of other buyers and sellers involved.
+You’ll agree on a date to exchange contracts and decide a final completion date: this will depend on when your seller can move and whether there’s a chain of other buyers and sellers involved.

 The purpose of a mortgage valuation survey is to establish the true value of the property.
 The loan is secured against the value of the property, so the lender needs to confirm that it’s actually worth the amount of money they’re giving to you.
 This is why they’ll get an independent opinion on the true market value of your chosen home.

-During a mortgage valuation a lender will also check for characteristics or defects that might affect the value.
+During a mortgage valuation, a lender will also check for characteristics or defects that might affect the value.
 The surveyor will visit the premises and make a brief report on the following: